mosip/mosip-infra/deployment/v3/utils/clearcache/README.md

 ### NOTE: Please make sure to replace <pem-key> and <ip-of-the node> with the actual values specific to your environment.
 Additionally, remember to provide the correct path to the clearcache.sh script in the crontab entry if it's located elsewhere.

-(OR)

-1. Update hosts.ini with corresponding <ip-of-the-node> and <pem-key>

-   run the script

-   `ansible-playbook -i hosts.ini clearcache.yaml`